innofactororg/bicep-action/README.md

 # Bicep workflow

-A reusable workflow to to manage Azure infrastructure with Bicep.
+A reusable workflow to plan and deploy Azure infrastructure.

 ## Getting Started